EnVision, Europe’s mission to Venus

-- The European Space Agency (ESA) is launching the EnVision spacecraft to study Venus and its past.
+- The European Space Agency (ESA) is launching the EnVision spacecraft in 2031 or later to study Venus and its past.

 - EnVision will tell us the history Venus experienced that drove it from being habitable to hellish.